vijay03/asstprofbook/index.md

 I plan to upload the chapter PDFs as I write them (without any fancy typography) onto this website.
 I will be creating a nicer-to-look-at print and e-reader version as well, that you could get from popular vendors such as Amazon.

+## Reporting errors

+If you see an error in the book, please open an issue [here](https://github.com/vijay03/asstprofbook/issues).
+Note that the actual text of the book isn't on Github, so you cannot submit pull requests.
+I would be happy to fix errors in response to issues.